Artemio Ricarte: Wartime and Ricarte's return to the Philippines

-Just as Ricarte's life was fading away into obscurity, World War II began and Imperial Japanese Army invaded the Philippines.
-In 1942, when Japan's military forces occupied Manila, Prime Minister Tojo asked Ricarte to return to the Philippines to help maintain peace and order.
-He agreed and requested Tojo to give Philippines its genuine independence from the American colonial rule.
+Just as Ricarte's life was fading away into obscurity, World War II began and the Imperial Japanese Army invaded the Philippines.
+In 1942, when Japan's military forces occupied Manila, Prime Minister Hideki Tojo asked Ricarte to return to the Philippines to help maintain peace and order.
+He agreed and requested Tojo to give Philippines its genuine independence from American colonial rule.
 Tojo thus promised Ricarte that if he could bring about peace and order in the Philippines within a year, the Japanese government would hand back to the Filipino people their independence.
 As he had always aspired to see a free Philippines, Ricarte accepted the offer.
 Under this agreement, he gained the respect of the Japanese and Filipino nationalists like Emilio Aguinaldo.
-In 1943, Japan nominally granted the Philippines independence with the establishment of the Second Philippine Republic, formally known as the "Republic of the Philippines", which in actuality was a puppet state of Japan.
+In 1943, Japan nominally granted the Philippines independence with the establishment of the Second Philippine Republic, formally known as the "Republic of the Philippines", which in actuality was only a Japanese puppet state.

 Ricarte and Benigno Ramos

-Sometime in November 1944, Gen. Artemio Ricarte informed his wife, Agueda that President Laurel and his cabinet would have a meeting in Baguio with high-ranking Japanese officials and that he had to be present there.
+Sometime in November 1944, Gen. Artemio Ricarte informed his wife, Agueda that President Jose P. Laurel and his cabinet would have a meeting in Baguio with high-ranking Japanese officials and that he had to be present there.
 He would tell her further that in case he had to stay longer in Baguio, he would send for his family to join him.

-Before he left Baguio, Benigno Ramos, the leader-founder of MAKAPILI, invited him over to his place (where the Christ the King building in Quezon City is now located).
+Before he left Baguio, Benigno Ramos, the leader-founder of Makapili, invited him over to his place (now the site of Christ the King Church in Quezon City).
 He went there together with his granddaughter Ma.
 Luisa D. Fleetwood.
 While they were having their lunch, Ramos asked him to sign up as a member of the Makapili Organization.
 Gen. Ricarte, refused.
 He told Ramos that he did not have to sign up with the said organization in order to prove his patriotism and loyalty to his people.
 He added that he was already physically frail and could not carry out large tasks anymore.
 However, he gave the approval and blessing to establish the organization to counter the impending American invasion.